-It's not uncommon for many of us to feel the need to apply for a bank loan at some point in our lives.
-It could be to fund a necessary purchase, to pay for an unexpected expense, or as a means of managing several debts.
+Many of us find ourselves needing to apply for a bank loan at some point in our lives.
+It could be to fund a necessary purchase, pay for something unexpected or manage several debts.

-Taking out a personal doesn't have to be expensive.
-Follow these nine simple tips to make sure you get the best deal that's right for you.
+Taking out a personal loan doesn't have to be expensive.
+Follow these nine simple tips to make sure you get the best deal for you.

 One of the key factors that determines the interest rate you will be offered on a personal loan is your credit history.
 The higher your credit score, the more likely it is that you'll be offered a cheaper rate.
 If your credit isn't in the best shape, use these tips to improve your credit score before you apply for a loan.

-If you are seen as a 'high-risk' borrower - if you have a history of defaulted payments and CCJs (County Court Judgements) for example - it's likely that the loan deals you're offered will have a higher APR as they're specifically designed as loans for bad credit borrowers.
+If you are seen as a 'high-risk' borrower – e.g. you have a history of defaulting on payments and County Court Judgments (CCJs) – it's likely that the loan deals you'll be offered will have a higher APR as they will be specifically designed for borrowers with bad credit.

-This is why it's important to check your credit rating before applying if you want to make sure you're eligible for cheap loans.
-You can do this online through the three main credit reference agencies in the UK, Experian,
+This is why it's important to check your credit rating before applying to find out whether you're eligible for cheap loans.
+You can do this online for free through the three main credit reference agencies in the UK:

-By checking your credit report you can make sure there aren't any mistakes that might adversely affect your scoring, and also get more of an idea of what to expect when it comes to applying for credit.
+By checking all three credit reports you can make sure there aren't any mistakes on them that could adversely affect your score and get an idea of what to expect when you apply for credit.
 It is also possible to improve your credit rating ahead of applying for a loan.